AndyL86/gt-modellista/README.md

 # **GT Modellista Blog - Introduction**
 GT Modellista is blog site for car enthusiasts to share their passions with other like-minded individuals from around the world.
 This project is a Full-Stack development website built using the Django framework.
-GT Modellista allows registered users to post articles in two seperate categories, 'Build Threads' for vehicles and 'Diecasts' for scale-model collections.
+GT Modellista allows registered users to post articles in the Build Threads section of the page and view, edit or delete their posts in the My Threads section.
 Registered users are also able to like and comment on posts made by other members of the community.

 [GT Modellista](https://gt-modellista.herokuapp.com/) - The live site can be viewed here.